J-1 Visa Waiver: Top Questions Answered for You | VisaNation

-A J-1 visa waiver is sought in order to bypass the rule that requires J-1 holders to be physically present in their home country for two years.
-Our office often gets questions regarding J-1 visas, their waivers, and the best way for them to be approached for a favorable outcome.
+A J-1 visa waiver is sought to bypass the rule that requires J-1 holders to be physically present in their home country for two years.
+Our office often gets questions regarding J-1 visas, their waivers, and the approach for a favorable outcome.
 Common topics of discussion include what to do after receiving a J-1 visa waiver denial, processing and application-related inquiries, the different types of statutory bases, and more.
-In this post, we’ll answer 50 of the most frequently asked J-1 waiver questions.
-If your concern is not addressed in this J-1 visa FAQ post, it’s best to consult an immigration professional.
+In this post, we’ll answer some of the most frequently asked J-1 waiver questions.

-On what grounds can I apply for a waiver?
+How do I apply for a J-1 visa waiver?

 • No Objection Statement